 BE SURE TO DISCONNECT THE NEGATIVE BATTERY CABLE FIRST and depress the brake pedal to discharge the circuits.
 This will help insure that the electronic modules will recognize all connected devices upon re-connection.

-* For instance, in order to change the oil filter, a similar connector at the turbo diverter valve needs to be disconnected to get it’s harness out of the way, but if you are too aggressive with the yellow lock, it will inevitably separate from the connector and fall into the bottom of the engine compartment, and the belly pan may make it very difficult to retrieve.
+* For instance, in order to change the oil filter, a similar connector at the turbo diverter valve needs to be disconnected to get it’s harness out of the way, but if you are too aggressive with the yellow lock, it will inevitably separate from the connector and fall into the bottom of the engine compartment, and because there is a belly pan, it will be quite difficult to retrieve.